idkfelix/year12/SoftDev/U4O2 - Cyber Security.md

 	- Email Spoofing: forging email headers to mislead targeted victims by taking advantage of unenforced DKIM or SPF records.
 	- Caller ID Spoofing: although legal in Australia, scammers can use caller ID spoofing to mislead targeted victims
 - To prevent MitM attacks, organisations can implement rigid email security solutions, force SSL on all requests, educate employees on the attacks and rotate credentials.

+- **Preventing data breaches** is advised by the **Australian Cyber Security Center** to use strong password protection strategies and raise staff awareness on the importance of protecting credentials.
+- The **ACSC** state that credentials are typically stolen when:
+	- A user is tricked into entering their credentials into a dummy website
+	- A brute force attack is performed against a service that doesn't enforce minimum password requirements
+	- A service is compromised and credentials are stolen and tested across many sites
+	- A users system is compromised by malware designed to steal credentials
+- Under the **Privacy Act 1988** a
+- **Phishing Attacks** are where confidential information is stolen by sending fraudulent messages to victims